sj-griffin/neatnodes/docs/tutorial.md

 | 2 | 1 | 3 |
 | 2 | 2 | 4 |

 The first row of data tells the program that if it receives input values of 1 and 1, it should produce the output value 2, and so on for each subsequent row.
 We can use data sets like this one to tell the program what we want it to do, so that it can create a function that will produce these results.
 The idea is that after showing the program this data set, you could then give it a pair of inputs that don’t appear in the data and have it produce the correct output (e.g. 4 + 4 = 8).
+Note that this particular data set is only used as an example and would require further processing before actually being fed to the algorithm for reasons explained below.

 The NEAT algorithm always requires a data set to run.
 To create a data set, you create a CSV file containing your data and then load it into your program.
 There are some sample CSV files available in the datasets directory in the release package.
 Here is the contents of AND.csv: